dycheng-ai/recipe-rating-prediction/README.md

 The resulting p-value was 0.272 indicating we fail to reject the null hypothesis, meaning that there is no relationship bewteen a recipe's cooking time and its average rating.

 ## Framing a Prediction Problem
+**Prediction Problem:** Predict ratings of recipes.

+Originally, I was attempting to utilize a **Linear Regression** model to predict the rating of a recipe but the models performed poorly as there was a weak correlation between any of the columns and the recipe's rating.
+Eventually, I chose to use a **Decision Tree Regressor** to better fit the data as it captures non-linear relationships (although the predictive model still isn't very good, it is better than when the Linear Regression model was used).

 ## Baseline Model